 top of page

-Does the number of emails in your inbox stress you out?
-Here's what tech experts from Digital Helpmates and the Harvard Business Review recommend...
+If the number of e-mails in your inbox stresses you out, here's what experts from Digital Helpmates, the Harvard Business Review and TidyWild Organizing recommend...

-We're not lazy, we're busy.
-Having a ton of e-mails piled up just means we haven't made clearing them a priority.
-We're definitely not alone and there's nothing wrong with us!
+First, I just want to say this: we're not lazy, we're busy.
+Having e-mails piled up just means we haven't made clearing them a priority.

-Here are my top tips for moving through e-mail overwhelm and some tips from Laura Moynihan, tech tutor extraordinaire and owner of Digital Helpmates.
+Here are top tips for moving through e-mail overwhelm, with input from Laura Moynihan, tech tutor extraordinaire and owner of Digital Helpmates, the Harvard Business Review, and me, Spring Courtright, a professional organizer for 10 years who struggled with e-mail overwhelm but who now is FREE from it!

-Some important things Laura suggests that I found interesting:
+First, here are some things Laura suggests that I find interesting:

 Think of laptops, phones and other tech devices as rooms.